sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 1. Click “Add”
 1. Enable “Show in menu bar”
 1. Click “Save”

-#### How can I copy a link from the event notes?
-I need to open it in a specific browser profile.

-If it's a non-clickable URL (not a link), you can select the URL and choose “Copy Selected Text”.
-Otherwise, activate the correct browser profile and then drag and drop the link into the browser window.

-Alternatively, you could use a browser picker like [Velja](/velja) to handle this for you.

 #### How can I hide the Dato clock when doing a specific task or at a certain time of the day?